preloadAn individual arranges a luggage full of clothes.

 How should I pack alcohol?

-The first step is to start with bottles that have never been opened.
-Then, place the bottle in a sealable plastic bag.
-In case the bottle does break, the bag will help contain the alcohol and keep it from spilling on your other belongings.
 After placing the bottle in a bag, wrap the bottle to give it extra cushioning for the trip.
-Towels, sweaters, pants and shirts are good options.
+Towels, sweaters, pants and shirts are all good options.
 Not only will they help protect the bottle from bumps and bruises during transportation, but the fabric will also help soak up any alcohol that manages to get past the plastic bag.
-Finally, try to position the bottle snugly in the center of your suitcase and surround it with more clothes to ensure your bottle survives an accidental fall off the baggage carousel.

-If you prefer to invest in something to help you carry your alcohol on a flight, products like the padded JetBag can help ensure your alcohol makes it in one piece.
+If you prefer to invest in something to help you carry your alcohol on a flight, products like the padded JetBag can help ensure your alcohol makes it home in one piece.
 If you’re in a bind at the airport, you can also check with your airline to see if they offer packaging.
-Southwest Airlines, for example, offers wine and alcohol packaging for $5.

 What should I bring back?

-When you’re only allowed to bring back a limited amount of alcohol, you can’t risk wasting your allotment on sub-par spirits or bottles that you later discover are readily available back home.
-What you choose to bring back depends on your tastes, but you might want to consider spirits that reflect the local flavor, a true souvenir of your experience.
-In East Asia, you might opt for the local shochu or soju liquor.
-In British Columbia or parts of Europe, you might consider a bottle of the local ice wine, while a local varietal from a boutique winery in South Africa or Australia might be the perfect gift for someone back home.
+In East Asia, for example, you might go for the local shochu or soju liquor.
+In British Columbia or parts of Europe, you might consider a bottle of the local ice wine, while a local varietal from a boutique winery in South Africa or Australia could be the perfect gift for someone back home.
 And while you’re in Europe?
 Go for a bottle of Maraschino liqueur right from the source.

 Cheers!